 A returned direct debit is considered a serious payment problem by billwerk, therefore billwerk automatically deactivates recurring payments for this contract (Contract details > "Recurring Payments : Off") and payment escalation starts.

 When the customer updates the payment means, the recurring payments are automatically reactivated and the system starts another payment run for all open receivables via the new payment means.

-For example, if the customer informs you directly that the existing means of payment is OK (e.g. because sufficient coverage has now been provided) and another payment is to be made using this means of payment, you can manually reactivate the recurring payments and start another payment run.
+For example, if the customer informs you directly that the existing means of payment is OK (e.g. because a new direct debit mandate has now been provided) and another payment is to be made using this means of payment, you can manually reactivate the recurring payments and start another payment run.
 To do this, go to the customer's contract details and activate the "Recurring payments" checkbox.
 Payments" to "On".